Battle of Lissa (1866): Attack

-In this extremely critical situation, von Tegetthoff ordered the Ferdinand Max to ram the ship at full speed.
-The Re d Italia heeled heavily to starboard when she was hit.
-The ship immediately began to fill up and sank within just three minutes.
-While von Tegetthoff attempted to launch some boats to rescue the Italians, the ships of the vanguard and rearguard arrived, whereupon von Tegetthoff withdrew.
+Meanwhile, the battle reached its climax.
+As the Austrians encircled Re d'Italia, an Austrian shot hit her sternpost and tore away the rudder, rendering her virtually helpless.
+Tegetthoff ordered Ferdinand Max to ram the Italian ship at full speed.
+Re d'Italia heeled heavily to starboard when she was hit, immediately began to take on water and sank within three minutes.
+While the Austrians attempted to launch some boats to rescue the Italian crew, the ships of the Italian vanguard and rearguard arrived, forcing the Austrians to withdraw.
 The loss of the Re d'Italia and the withdrawal of the Palestro reduced the Italian armored squadron to nine ships.
-Nevertheless, Persano was determined to continue the fighting.
-The Ancona and the Varese were preparing for a new attack on Petz's division when they collided and remained wedged together for several minutes.
-During these minutes, the Austrians were able to gain an advantage and escape.
-The losses aboard the Kaiser were heavy.
+Nevertheless, Persano was determined to continue fighting.
+Ancona and Varese were preparing for a new attack on Petz's division when they collided with each other and remained wedged for several minutes.
+During these minutes, the Austrians were able to escape.

-One of the Affondatore's 300-pound shells had hit the hull of the ship, killing or wounding twenty men.
+The losses aboard Kaiser were heavy, as one of Affondatores 300-pound shells had hit the hull of the ship, killing or wounding twenty men.
 In total, she had suffered twenty-four dead and seventy-five wounded.
-But the Kaiser was not yet safe.
-The Maria Pia had now appeared and opened fire from a distance of 874 yards.
-The Kaiser tried to return fire, but many of the guns were disabled, while the fire spread through the rigging to the entire ship.
+But Kaiser was not yet out of danger, as Maria Pia now appeared and opened fire from a distance of 874 yards.
+Kaiser tried to return fire, but many of the guns were disabled, while the fire spread through the rigging to the entire ship.
 The steam ran out and the steering gear was damaged.
 The other wooden ships had also been badly damaged.
 One ship was only kept afloat by the pumps, another was on fire, and the crew of the guns on another had been decimated.
 Petz withdrew his division from the operation and headed for San Georgio.
 Nevertheless, the Kaiser had proven that even a wooden ship could attack an ironclad and escape destruction.

-By 12:20 p.m., the two fleets had separated and the Austrian ironclads moved toward San Georgio in support of their unarmored ships.
-After his fleet had regrouped, the Austrian admiral formed them into three columns to the northeast, between the Italian armored ships and the land, his own armored ship column seaward.
+By 12:20 the two fleets had separated and the Austrian ironclads moved toward San Georgio in support of their unarmored ships.
+After the Italian fleet had regrouped, Persano formed them into three columns to the northeast, between the Austrian armored ships and the land, with his own armored ship column to seaward.
 Halfway through, when the gun smoke had cleared, Persano saw that Albini's division was still on the coast, while his armored ships were in column to the west.
 Persano then gave the signal for general pursuit.
-However, as his captains did not know that Persano was on the Affondatore, they paid no attention to the signals.
+However, as his captains did not know that Persano was now aboard Affondatore, they paid no attention to his signals.